ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 **Ben**:    I really appreciate both the responses.
 Trust is such a really important element.
 It's funny that we have these organizations where there is often a highly assumed level of trust.
 People come into a DAO and often you feel closely connected to them in some way, but it's almost very artificial.

 It's very surface level.
 I would actually say in most ours people almost know nothing about each other.
 People are often strangers.
 Of the people on this call that actually know most of everyone here.
 I really only know you at a surface level and would love to know more.

 This is a good question for DAO to be asking.

-Daniel and Heather both touched on it is how we actually making time to connect more, to build greater empathy and understanding because that level of vulnerability creates trust and actually allows people to be healthier because they can be more open around what's happening in their lives and use that as an opportunity to regulate.
+Daniel and Heather both touched on it is how we actually make time to connect more, to build greater empathy and understanding.

+That level of vulnerability creates trust and actually allows people to be healthier because they can be more open around what's happening in their lives and use that as an opportunity to regulate.
 Also because it actually makes organizations much more resilient.

 The fact that we can talk about small things that might be going on because we have a high level of trust means that we can start to talk about the larger things in life, the true hardships and how we create new systems that can better support everyone.

 I really do appreciate that.
-I thought that yeah, health is something that comes from trust and vulnerability.
+I thought that health is something that comes from trust and vulnerability.
 It's something that towers really can refocus on to be much more sustainable organizations than perhaps they are today.

 ### Question 7: Attracting more women to web3